openfec-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches itemized individual contributions (Schedule A) or gets aggregate breakdowns by specific categories.
-It specifies the resource (contributions) and distinguishes from siblings by focusing on funding analysis rather than other FEC data types like candidates or committees.
+The description clearly states it searches itemized individual contributions (Schedule A) or gets aggregate breakdowns by size, state, employer, or occupation.
+It includes the specific use-case question 'who is funding this committee?' and distinguishes from sibling tools like openfec_search_committees by focusing on contributions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.